Is the Keto Diet Bad for You?

 Turoff doesn't think the keto diet should be a go-to solution for weight loss, and she's not alone in this opinion.
-Many of the dietitians Shape spoke to for this story had similar thoughts on the keto diet, which is why many of them strongly encourage anyone who is thinking about trying a ketogenic diet to chat with a registered dietitian first.
+Many of the dietitians Shape spoke to for this story had similar thoughts on whether the keto diet was healthy, which is why many of them strongly encourage anyone who is thinking about trying a ketogenic diet to chat with a registered dietitian first.
+(Related: Why This Dietitian Is Completely Against the Keto Diet)

-In the meantime, here are some things to keep in mind before you go full-on keto:
+So, is the keto diet healthly?
+Or is the keto diet actually bad for you?
+Here are some things to keep in mind before you go full-on keto:

 No one knows what the long-term effects are.

-"The first major drawback is the fact that we really don't have any long-term research about how keto followers fare 10, 20, 30 years down the line," Turoff says.
+The side effects of extreme low-carb diets are still a mystery, which is one of the biggest reasons why keto is bad potentially.
+"The first major drawback is the fact that we really don't have any long-term research about how keto followers fare 10, 20, 30 years down the line," says Turoff.
 "What will the results look like?
 Will they regain the weight?
 Will they suffer health consequences?
-We also thought smoking and diet pills were a good idea, until long-term studies showed us that we were wrong."
+We also thought smoking and diet pills were a good idea until long-term studies showed us that we were wrong."

 "Keto flu" is not a fun experience.

+One of the reasons people might say the keto diet is bad is the dreaded "keto flu."
 Keto dieters often commiserate about experiencing symptoms as their bodies adjust to the diet, but experts say this period of transition is no joke.
 "When your body first enters ketosis, you may experience a series of side effects termed the 'keto flu,'" says Jennifer M. Brown, R.D., a faculty associate at Arizona State University's School of Nutrition and Health Promotion.
 "These include fatigue, dizziness, lightheadedness, poor sleep, difficulty with exercise, and constipation, all resulting from extreme restriction of carbohydrates."
 While these symptoms usually subside after the body adjusts to relying on fat for fuel, it can take anywhere from a few days to a few weeks.
 Is losing weight really worth potentially feeling ill for three weeks?!
-"Given that low-carb diets have not been shown to have an advantage when it comes to weight loss, I would say these side effects aren't worth it and are unnecessary," Brown says.
+"Given that low-carb diets have not been shown to have an advantage when it comes to weight loss, I would say these side effects aren't worth it and are unnecessary," says Brown.
+(Related: Is It Possible to Follow a Vegetarian Keto Diet?)

 It can throw your body's hydration levels out of whack.

-"Electrolyte imbalances can also be common if keto followers aren't aware of hydration needs," Turoff says.
-It's important to stay hydrated on keto, she says, especially in the beginning.
+"Electrolyte imbalances can also be common if keto followers aren't aware of hydration needs," says Turoff.
+It's important to stay hydrated on keto, especially in the beginning, she adds.
 "As you limit carbohydrates, your body produces less insulin, and glycogen stores (how carbs are stored) in the muscles and liver are depleted.
 For every 1 gram of glycogen that's depleted, you lose about 3 grams of water."
 This causes the kidneys to flush out more water, and along with it, electrolytes your body needs like magnesium, calcium, sodium, and potassium.
-"Imbalanced electrolytes can lead to muscle cramps, irregular heartbeat, fatigue, cognitive distortions, and lack of body temperature control," Turoff says.
+"Imbalanced electrolytes can lead to muscle cramps, irregular heartbeat, fatigue, cognitive distortions, and lack of body temperature control," says Turoff.
 Some people may also be more likely to get kidney stones while on keto due to inadequate hydration, according to Turoff.
+(PS: These Are the Hydration Tips Every Fit Girl Needs.)

 The initial weight loss is mostly water.

 Your kidneys flushing out all that water is also part of the reason people see dramatic scale drops in the beginning of their keto journeys.
-"I wish people knew that the weight loss they will initially experience on this diet is largely due to water loss," Brown says.
+"I wish people knew that the weight loss they will initially experience on this diet is largely due to water loss," says Brown.
 That means you're most likely not actually losing fat in the first couple of weeks, but instead losing water that will come back in the form of glycogen stores if and when you start eating carbs again.
-(BTW, here's how to safely and effectively come off the keto diet.)
+(BTW, Here's How to Safely and Effectively Come Off the Keto Diet.)

 You could have some seriously funky breath.

-This one might not seem like a big deal, but it's worth knowing about.
-"When the body goes into ketosis, it's common for the breath to start smelling like acetone because of the breakdown of acetoacetic acid," Turoff says.
+This reason keto is bad might not seem like a big deal, but it's worth knowing about.
+"When the body goes into ketosis, it's common for the breath to start smelling like acetone because of the breakdown of acetoacetic acid," says Turoff.
 For reference: "Acetone is the chemical that gives nail polish its smell."
 Uh, noted.

 The brain fog you've heard about is a real thing.